 “He’s a lightweight,” Andersson admitted.
 “He got burned because he was so weak.
 Not because he can’t think the game.
 Just battles, basically.
 So the coaches decided not to bring him (to worlds) and that put a lot of scouts off.”

-Andersson described Almqvist as a “normal skater” and said he is impressed with how Almqvist is willing to take a hit to make the right play.
-He identified Almqvist early in the year and made sure to check back later.
+Andersson described Almquist as a “normal skater” and said he is impressed with how Almquist is willing to take a hit to make the right play.
+He identified Almquist early in the year and made sure to check back later.

 “He had some great games in the playoffs,” Andersson said.
 “That just strengthened my feel that this was a player I’d like to get at some point.”

 It’s nothing new for the Red Wings to draft skill over size on the blue line.
 They’ve also taken flyers on Bryan Rufenach (208th), Logan Pyett (212th) and Derek Meech (229th), not to mention free agent Brett Lebda.